damiankloip/damiankloip.github.io/_posts/2015-10-17-drush-php-settings.markdown

 this is just a PHP file, so we can add whatever logic in here we need.

 I crudely detect if this is being run through drush by checking for the `drush_drupal_major_version` function.
-If it exists (and therefore drush has been bootstrapped) I add my drush specific file based on drupal version.
+If it exists (and therefore drush has been bootstrapped) I add my drush specific file based on Drupal version.

 Here is my `config.php` file: